 • designs and implements research that focuses on improving training protocols for both pet and working dogs;

-• develops leading edge canine anxiety reduction products that spawn from Dog Star’s research,
+• has planned the development of leading edge canine anxiety reduction products that spawn from Dog Star’s research;

-• and was awarded a $500K contract by DARPA to develop a genetic assay for better identifying high-potential service dog candidates.
+• was awarded a $500K contract by DARPA to develop a genetic assay for better identifying high-potential service dog candidates;